Cooper Flagg

-Cooper Flagg (born December 21, 2006) is an American basketball player who currently attends Montverde Academy.
+Cooper Flagg (born December 21, 2006) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+He began his high school career at Nokomis Regional High School in Newport, Maine, before transferring to Montverde Academy in Montverde, Florida, where he won multiple national high school player of the year honors as a senior.
+Ranked as the top recruit in the 2024 class, Flagg played college basketball for the Duke Blue Devils, earning both consensus first-team All-American and consensus national player of the year honors as a freshman.
+He was selected with the first overall pick by the Mavericks in the 2025 NBA draft.

-Early life and high school
+Early life and high school career

-Flagg grew up in Newport, Maine and initially attended Nokomis Regional High School.
-He became the first freshman to be named the Maine Gatorade Player of the Year after averaging 20.5 points, 10.0 rebounds, 6.2 assists, 3.7 steals, and 3.7 blocks per game.
-Nokomis won the Class A state championship with Flagg scoring 22 points and grabbing 16 rebounds in a 43-27 win against Falmouth High School in the state final.
+Flagg was born in Newport, Maine, and initially attended Nokomis Regional High School.
+He became the first freshman to be named the Maine Gatorade Player of the Year after averaging 20.5 points, 10 rebounds, 6.2 assists, 3.7 steals, and 3.7 blocks per game.
+Nokomis won the Class A state championship with Flagg scoring 22 points and grabbing 16 rebounds in a 43–27 win against Falmouth High School in the state final.

-Flagg transferred to Montverde Academy in Montverde, Florida at the end of his freshman year of high school.
-Prior to the beginning of his first year at the school, he played in the Nike Elite Youth Basketball League for the Florida Eagles, an Amateur Athletic Union team affiliated with Montverde.
-Flagg was named the MVP of the 2023 Hoophall Classic after scoring 21 points with 5 steals, 5 rebounds, and 3 assists in Montverde’s 85-63 victory over La Lumiere Academy.
+Flagg transferred to Montverde Academy in Montverde, Florida, at the end of his freshman year of high school.
+Prior to the beginning of his first year at the school, he played in the Nike Elite Youth Basketball League (EYBL) for the Florida Eagles, an Amateur Athletic Union team affiliated with Montverde.
+Flagg was named the MVP of the 2023 Hoophall Classic after scoring 21 points with five steals, five rebounds, and three assists in Montverde's 85–63 victory over La Lumiere Academy.
 He also was named a semifinalist for the Naismith Prep Player of the Year Award.
+Flagg averaged 9.8 points, 5.2 rebounds, and three assists per game in his first season at Montverde.
+After the season, he played for Maine United in the EYBL and averaged 25.4 points, 13 rebounds, 5.7 assists, and 6.9 blocks in seven games at the Peach Jam tournament.
+Flagg reclassified to the 2024 recruiting class after his sophomore year.

+Flagg was selected to play in the 2024 McDonald's All-American Boys Game.
+On March 27, 2024, He was named the Gatorade National Player of the Year.
+Flagg was also named Mr. Basketball USA and the Naismith Prep Player of the Year.
+He finished the season averaging 16.4 points, 7.5 rebounds, 3.8 assists, and 2.7 blocks per game during his final high school season while leading the Eagles to a perfect 34–0 record and the program's eighth national title.